ohho/devtools-workshop/README.md

 2. Great aaaactually, I want it to be the same color as the first tile.
 3. The fun hover effect on the tile isn't fun enough!
 Can we make it more apparent?
 4. Let's fix the contrast ratio on the text.
-5. Okay yeah, let's fix that icon placement.
+5. OKAY I can't stand it anymore -- time to fix that icon placement.
 Can we make it in the middle of a square?

+-

 ### Additional workshop ideas
 - Github and command line basics